 Lipica, Škocjan Caves, karst terrain at a glance

 On our excursion from Ljubljana to Lipica Stud Farm, we will start by visiting the City of Lipica.
-It is an important equestrian center from the times of the Habsburgs, which is located on the karst plateau in the western part of Slovenia.
-The main attraction of Lipica is a stud farm, where they have been breeding the world famous horses Lipizzaners since the 16th century.
+It is an important equestrian centre from the times of the Habsburgs, which is located on the karst plateau in the western part of Slovenia.
+The main attraction of Lipica is a stud farm, where they have been breeding the world-famous horses Lipizzaners since the 16th century.
 After visiting the stud farm, you will also see the historic core of Lipica with the castle and the oldest barn Velbanca.
 You will have the unique opportunity to observe horses in pasture.

 Our trip will continue through the karst landscape to the famous attraction nearby: the Škocjan Caves, listed on the UNESCO World Heritage List.
 The Škocjan Caves system consists of caves, through which the Reka River flows, which represent the most important underground phenomenon in the Karst.
 The most famous is Vilenica Cave, an approximately 1,3 km long cave, which is probably the oldest tourist cave in the world, as guided tours of the cave have been organised since the year 1633.